How To Knit A Bunny For Beginners (Free Pattern)

 - Sew in any loose ends.

-- Then stitch the gap closed.
+- Then, stitch the gap closed.

 - Use the photograph for reference – for where to place the arms and legs.

-Share your work with us…
+Could you share your work with us?

-I love seeing your finished projects!
+I love seeing your finished projects on social media.

 Happy Knitting!